qaqmander/PythagorasTree/README.md

 Maybe each edge should cost same time in one step...
 But who cares?

 Bad code style especially in generator definition because I haven't find good solution for it.
-Miss macro in C so much :(s
+It can't work if using traditional function to wrap `yield` obviously.
+Miss macro in C so much :(